Benjamin-Loison/Azziz-Plugin-MC-Mini-Games/README.md

-# Azziz plugin Minecraft mini-games
+# Plugin Minecraft mini-games

-Source code of a plugin coded by myself for Azziz Couscous.
+Source code of a plugin coded by myself.

 Minecraft Plugin 1.9.4 (CraftBukkit).